COVID-19 – Fall 2021

 The effectiveness of COVID-19 vaccinations and the excellent air exchange rates in our rehearsal and concert halls are the primary reasons we are returning to full large ensembles in Fall 2021.

-· BGSU will not require vaccinations on campus but has and will continue to strongly encourage all students, faculty, and staff to be vaccinated.
+· BGSU will not require vaccinations on campus at this time but has and will continue to strongly encourage all students, faculty, and staff to be vaccinated.
 This is the most effective means to assure health and safety on campus.

 · Vaccines are readily available to students, faculty, and staff who choose to get one.
-The University is partnering with the Wood County Health Department to make vaccinations widely available.
+Beginning August 23, vaccinations are available M-F at the Falcon Health Center.
+Home testing kits will also be available to faculty/staff and students.
 Testing and contract tracing will continue into the Fall semester.

 Large and Small Ensemble Guidelines, Fall 2021